tyler-wenzel/tyler-wenzel/README.md

 I am a software engineer based in Columbus, Ohio.

 Most recently, I developed Dataloaf.
 Dataloaf is an open-source, product analytics tool that enables individuals to better understand how their users and application interact.
-This is achieved through providing a self-hosted, dedicated platform with a fully managed data ingestion pipeline.
+This is achieved through providing a self-hosted, dedicated platform with a scalable data ingestion pipeline.

 Check out Dataloaf in more detail [here](https://data-loaf.com/)!